BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 # 17.1: Accessing Bitcoind with Go

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 This section explains how to interact with `bitcoind` using the Go programming language and the [btcd rpcclient](https://github.com/btcsuite/btcd/tree/master/rpcclient).
 Note that it has some quirks and some limitations.

-## Setting Up Go
+## Set Up Go

 To prepare for Go usage on your UNIX machine,  first install curl if you haven't already: